 Then – set sail for what later became America.

 Molly Pitcher wanted to be with her husband but he was called to fight in the Revolutionary War, so she went with him then began volunteering to cook, carry water, and tend the wounded men.

 (Generating Interaction between Schemata and Text)

 GIST is a summarizing procedure that helps students understand complex texts.

 - Divide the text into 4 to 5 sections.

-- Read one section at a time, stopping to write a who, what, where, when, why, how statement for the section.
+- Read one section at a time, stopping to write a short summary (20 words or less).
+These often include the who, what, where, when, why, how statements for the section.